 Time received from the timer is immediately added into the time-editing field.
 In addition to that all detected shot times are saved with the shooter’s scores.

-You can review received shots from the scoring screen by tapping in the time field label (e.g. “Time”, “String 1”, etc. text) in the 1.x app and the timer icon on the right side of the time field in the PractiScore 2 app.
+You can review received shots from the scoring screen by tapping the timer icon on the right side of the time field.

-You can also use long-tap on the time field label to open string history.
-E.g. in case stage time was accidentally overwritten.
-Then tapping on one of the strings will copy string data into the current score:
+Use long-tap on the time field label to open string history (e.g. in case stage time was accidentally overwritten).

 Once scoring is completed you can use “Review” button to open scores review screen and time splits are also shown there: